MCNaOtlichnoYT/IC2_Classic/Breeder.md

 One point of durability from uranium rod adds 44 points to each isotopic rod.

 CC Computer isn't really necessary, it is just used to make sure that all 4 rods are ready to be enriched (in facts it checks bottom one because it's the last one to be inputted/outpputted).
-Without
+Without it efficiency will be only a bit lower.

+And yes, software does not support having 4 different types of isotopic rods being bred at the same time (anyway depleted rods are crafted in batches of 8, which is dividable by 4).

 CC Computer program: